semk/voldemort/README.md

 ## Writing posts

 Posts mainly contain 2 sections.
 Config section and the Template section.
-All data inside two `---` contributes the config area and are validated as YAML data.
+All data inside two `---` defines the config and are validated as YAML data.
 You can set your post related attributes here.
 In template section you can use Jinja2 templates or Markdown in `{% markdown %}` and `{% endmarkdown %}` blocks.

 ## Global variables

 	posts:		A list of all your posts.
-All attributes in the YAML section can be accessed either using . or []. eg. post['date'], `post.date
+All attributes in the YAML section can be accessed either using . or []. eg. post['date'], post.date
 	paginator:	You can paginate your posts using this object.
 				eg: {% for post in paginator.posts %}
 	post:		Info about the post.
 Only accessible in post templates.